 Pol Roti, or coconut flatbread is a very popular breakfast food in Srilanka.
 It is usually made with all-purpose flour, to which coconut is added and made into a dough.
 Thick, round chapatis are rolled out and cooked in a skillet.

-Though plain flour is predominantly used, wheat flour, rice flour, wheat flour with Finger millet flour can all be used.
-I tried out with our usual wholewheat atta/flour, and it came out really well.
-It looked like a thicker version of our chapati, but was so soft and delicious with a good amount of coconut flavour.
+Though plain flour is predominantly used, wheat flour, rice flour, and wheat flour with Finger millet flour can all be used.
+I tried it out with our usual wholewheat atta/flour, and it came out really well.
+It looked like a thicker version of our chapati but was so soft and delicious with a good amount of coconut flavor.